zaffsa/psi-field-memory-bound-architecture/readme.md

 ## Author

-Original architecture and experiments by **Samir Sauma** — an independent, self-funded researcher based in Brazil.
+Original architecture and experiments by **Samir Oliveira Sauma** — an independent, self-funded researcher based in Brazil.
 This work has no team behind it: one person, one budget.